dieterich-lab/rna_protein_xlnet/README.md

   encoding: bpe # [bpe, atomic]
   bpe:
     maxtokenlength: 10 # the maximum length allowed for sub-tokens.
-  lefttailing: True # If true, the sequences will be cut from the left (begging from the right end).
+  lefttailing: True # If true, the sequences will be cut from the left (begginnig from the right end).
+If false, sequences will cut from the right end of the sequence.
 ```

 ### 3) Pre-training